garrett361/transformers_notes/main.typ

 tensor has $cal(O) ( A S ^2 )$ elements, which we
 clearly do not want to concurrently materalize.
 All of this should sound
-familiar: the above is exactly analogous to the structure and problems of flash attention, Sec.~@subsec_flash_attention, the only difference begin how the linear operator $M_(a s s')$ is constructed:
+familiar: the above is exactly analogous to the structure and problems of flash attention, @subsec_flash_attention, the only difference begin how the linear operator $M_(a s s')$ is constructed:
 $M_( a s s\' ) = SM (q^( a )_( s h )k^( a )_( s\'h ) )$
 in standard attention, and as above for Mamba2, say.
 This is the